LUKICSLA/kaiweb/README.md

 ![GitHub pull requests](https://img.shields.io/github/issues-pr-raw/LUKICSLA/kaiweb?color=yellow)
 ![GitHub repo size](https://img.shields.io/github/repo-size/LUKICSLA/kaiweb)

 The repository contains source files for the website of the Department of applied informatics Faculty of natural sciences, University of Ss.
-Cyril and Methodius Trnava.[This website](http://kai.rf.gd/) is created as a project of 3 students for the subject "Team project" but we plan to update the web and its source files also in the future.
+Cyril and Methodius Trnava.
+[This website](http://kai.rf.gd/) is a project of 3 students for the subject Team project.
+We plan to update the web and its source files in the future.

 # Repository license
-Source files are licensed under [Attribution 4.0 International (CC BY 4.0)](https://creativecommons.org/licenses/by/4.0/legalcode).
+Source files are under the [Attribution 4.0 International (CC BY 4.0)](https://creativecommons.org/licenses/by/4.0/legalcode) license.

 # Stable/Development branches - usage & proposal
-The latest source code updates/changes should stay in the `development` branch until they're tested and the source code is validated.
-If you want to propose any changes to the source code, please use the `development` branch and create a pull request for a `stable` branch!
+The latest source code updates/changes should stay in the `development` branch until we review it and the source code is valid.
+If you want to propose any changes to the source code, please use the `development` branch and create a pull request to a `stable` branch!

 # Live preview
-The site was deployed on [GitHub Pages](https://lukicsla.github.io/kaiweb/) (and the page is always updated automatically when commit to  `stable` branch is pushed) and [on external hosting](http://kai.rf.gd/).
+The site is live on [GitHub Pages](https://lukicsla.github.io/kaiweb/) (the page is updated automatically) and [on external hosting](http://kai.rf.gd/).

-**We _don't_ guarantee that the live preview on the external hosting will be the same as here on GitHub because we no longer update external hosting sources so frequently.**
+**We _don't_ guarantee that the live preview on the external hosting will be the same as on GitHub because we no longer update external hosting sources frequently.**

 # Installation
 ### 1st method: Download source files and upload
-1. Download the latest files from this repository from [releases tab](https://github.com/LUKICSLA/kaiweb/releases).
+1. Download the latest files from this repository from the [releases tab](https://github.com/LUKICSLA/kaiweb/releases).
 2. Extract the *.zip archive to your HDD.
 3. Upload source files from extracted *.zip archive to your webserver as-is.
 4. The website with our source files should be now live.